rajeshkumarin/ansible-module-nginx-jobss-install-basic/README.md

 # How to use?

 ## Prerequisite:
+- This ansible role has been written for Ubuntu 22.X
-This ansible role has been written and tested in Ubuntu 22.X only.
+- This ansible role has been tested Ubuntu 22.X only and Localhost Mode only

 ## Step 1 - Update inventory file with IP/username/Password